Information disclosure Gateways with other government departments: Veterans UK

 - Section 13 of the Employment Act 2002 for information relating to Statutory Paternity Pay and Statutory Adoption Pay.

-If you receive a request for information and are unsure how to proceed, please contact your Data Guardian for advice.
+If you receive a request for information and are unsure how to proceed, please contact your Security Information Management Team for advice.